sez11a/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

     ```bash
     ./setup_tutorial.sh
     ```

+    Resolve all unmet requirements reported by the script and rerun the script until it reports that your environment is ready.

 1. Import the Fragment Collection in the Docker container with the Fragments Toolkit using the `npm run import` command below.
 Alternatively, you can [import the Fragment Collection manually](../../displaying-content/using-fragments/managing-page-fragments.md).